High School MAGA Kids From Kentucky Prove Chivalry is Dead (Excerpt on Partisan Fatigue 4)

 By John Corry, photo from Hollywood Reporter

 More information on this story can be found here, here, and here.
-To sum it up: a lot of people got reeeeaaally mad at a bunch of minors before they even knew what the full story was.
-These kids have received death threats, have been forced to miss school, and have had their futures flash before their eyes all because to the majority of people in this country, apparently, politics is more important than human life.
-Yea, I said it.
-You can hate these kids, you can hate what they stand for, but the fact remains: they’re just kids, and if it’s their fault our world is so fucked up than we have no chance for a future whatsoever, let alone the fact that we were all kids at one point.
+To sum it up: a loooot of people got reeeeaaally mad at a bunch of minors before they knew the full story.
+The kids in the videos have received death threats, have been forced to miss school, and have had their futures flash before their eyes, all because, to the majority of people in this country–apparently–politics is more important than human life.
+Yeah, I said it (fuck off).
+You can hate these kids, and you can hate what they stand for, but the fact remains: they’re just kids, and if it’s their fault our world is so fucked up then we have no chance for a future, let alone the fact that we were all kids at one point.

-I’ve heard arguments made that the dishonesty regarding this story is only a drop in the bucket, however exemplary of, a bigger issue: ‘the left’s’ attack on religion.
-I’m not sure this basic thesis is fully wrong, however: as I do find the assertion that liberals generally want to ‘get rid of’ religion, religious people, or religious thought to be egregious, this argument is given much more credence than it deserves with these ridiculous reactions such as the one we’ve seen these past few days.
-The modern liberal understanding of religion, in my view, goes something like this: most religious peoples, as far as I have been taught, have been indoctrinated pawns following blindly the words of people who rape kids, stone women and gay people to death, and argue that every person who thinks differently than they do is wrong and deserves to burn in hell– but not anymore.
-There is an understanding now that if someone fulfills any of those aforementioned checkmarks, it is not specifically because of the ‘religion’ factor, but, for lack of a better term, the ‘asshole’ one.
+Arguments made that the dishonesty regarding this story is only a drop in the bucket compared to, however exemplary of, a bigger issue: ‘the left’s’ attack on religion, may not be fully wrong, however: as I do find the assertion that liberals generally want to ‘get rid of’ religion, religious people, or religious thought to be egregious, this argument is given more credence than it deserves with these ridiculous reactions such as the one we’ve seen these past few days.
+The modern liberal understanding of religion, in my view, goes something like this: most religious peoples, as far as I have been taught, have been indoctrinated pawns following blindly the words of people who rape kids, stone women and gay people to death, and argue that every person who thinks differently than they do is wrong and deserves to burn in hell /> but not anymore.
+There is an understanding now that if someone fulfills any of those checkmarks, it is not specifically because of the ‘religion’ factor, but, for lack of a better term, the ‘asshole’ one (bitches).

 In other words: people are assholes before they are religious, and they are good before they are religious as well.

-That is the message liberals are trying to make clear to the religious zealots who subconsciously think they have the right to tell those of us who find more meaning in Metallica or the writings of Albert Camus that we’re demons placating a baron wasteland void of ‘God’ in light of convenience.
-And it’s one that many religious people agree with (the whole ‘free-will’ thing)– until the dumbasses start attacking the religious personally.
+And that is the message liberals are trying to make clear to the religious zealots who subconsciously think they have the right to tell those of us who find more meaning in Metallica or Albert Camus that we’re demons placating a baron wasteland void of ‘God’ in light of convenience.
+And it’s one that many religious people agree with (like: the whole ‘free-will’ thing) /> that is, of course, until the dumbasses start attacking the religious personally.

-Which has been the case for the past week or so in reaction to the story that Mike Pence’s wife just took a teaching job at a bigot school in Northern Virginia (however truly since the story about the baker who refused to bake that cake for a gay couple).
-The reaction to that was almost identical to the reaction to this past weekend’s thing, only without the advocation of violence against minors, and it was wrong for many of the same reasons.
-If we separate the beliefs from the people who have them, or at least to the extent that the reality that those beliefs do not make an entire person becomes apparent, we can make the case, for the futility of being douchebags, to people without accidentally telling religious people that they have no right to exist.
+Which has been the case for the past week or so in reaction to a story in which Mike Pence’s wife just took a teaching job at a bigot school in Northern Virginia (however truly since the story about the baker who refused to bake that cake for a gay couple).
+The reaction to that was almost identical to the reaction to this past weekend’s thing–only without the advocation of violence against minors–and it was wrong for many of the same reasons.
+If we separate the beliefs from the people who have them, or at least to the extent that the reality that those beliefs do not make an entire person becomes apparent, we can make the case, for the futility of being douchebags, to people without accidentally telling religious peoples that they have no right to exist.

-But we’re not doing that if we’re getting so pissed at minors attending a pro-abortion rally that we forget where we came from.
+But we’re not doing that if we’re too busy getting pissed at minors attending a pro-abortion rally that we forget where we come from.
 Life is hard.
 For a liberal right now, it feels like we’ve lost everything, but that’s only because we’ve forgotten the fact that political rhetoric does not, and should not, exculpate morals or philosophical norms (that there is an existential difference between people and what they think) to the extent that advocating violence against a minor is considered in any way okay (and I consider doxing (putting someone’s private information onto the internet) to be a form of advocating for violence).
-These subconscious assertions that emotions Absolutely trump fact is exactly what will put an end to any form of liberal thinking, the progressive ones first of all (because they’re the hardest for others to understand).
+These subconscious assertions that emotions Absolutely trump fact is exactly what will put an end to any form of liberal thinking, the progressive ones first of all, because they’re the hardest for others to understand.

-Who will save us from devilish character and fatal attraction!?!?!?
+Who will save us from this devilish character as fatal attraction!?!?!?

 I only wrote this to express amazement that I haven’t seen this meme yet.

 CORRECTION: Nathan Phillips is in fact NOT a Vietnam veteran.
 From Business Insider: “Phillips did serve in the Marine Corps from May 20, 1972 until May 5, 1976, according to a Corps spokeswoman, but did not serve anywhere near Vietnam or any theater of war.
 He had zero deployments and his only award was a National Defense Service Medal.
 He briefly had the military occupational specialty of 0351 Anti-tank missile-man before being assigned as an 1161 refrigerator technician.”
-The original statements in this article describing Phillips as a ‘Vietnam veteran’ have been left in it to preserve the memory that Phillips and much of the media somehow left this fact out.
+The original statements in this article describing Phillips as a ‘Vietnam veteran’ have been left in it to preserve the memory that Phillips and much of the media somehow either missed or forgot to mention that.